forseti-security/forseti-security/index.md

           <div class="panel-body">
             <p class="text-primary">Keep track of your environment</p>
             <p>
-              Takes a snapshot of resources on a recurring cadence, so you always have a history of what was in your cloud.
+              By taking snapshots of resources on a recurring cadence, you always have a history of what was in your cloud.
             </p>
             <a class="btn btn-link" href="{{ site.baseurl }}/docs/latest/configure/inventory/index.html">More</a>
           </div>